jdidion/atropos/paper/README.md

+# Manuscript

+The peer-reviewed manuscript is

+> Didion JP, Martin M, Collins FS.
+(2017) Atropos: specific, sensitive, and speedy trimming of sequencing reads.
+PeerJ 5:e3720 https://doi.org/10.7717/peerj.3720

+See the [manuscript folder](manuscript/README.md) for details on how the manuscript was created.

+The version of Atropos used in the manuscript can be found at: https://github.com/jdidion/atropos/releases/tag/1.1.5.
+Note that additional tools have been added, tool versions (including Atropos) have been updated, and the workflow has been modified since publication.
+These changes will eventually be refelected in an updated preprint on BioRxiv.

 # Overview

 The scripts in this directory will enable you to re-run the analyses in the Atropos paper.
 The workflows defined here run the benchmarks and generate the figures and tables shown in the paper.